blzzua/crzd-mnt/README.md

 # crzd-mnt
 ## setup and running
+requires the python3-psycopg2 library.

+## configuration
-requires the python3-psycopg2 library. setting via editing the clean.py file, or pass the ENV for connect db: DBHOST DBPORT DBUSER DBPASS
+setting via configuration file, or pass the ENV for connect db:

-Please after configuration, disable DRYRUN mode via set DRYRUN='false' value.

-verbose possible:
+ - `DBHOST`
+ - `DBPORT`
+ - `DBUSER`
+ - `DBPASS`
+also you can pass ENV:
+ - `BATCHSIZE` - number of rows, deleted per transaction. (prevent wal-log flood).
+Default 10000
+ - `CP_COUNT` - number of cp-databases. default 10. depends on your setup. # TODO make it autoconfigurable
+ - `DEFAULT_HORIZON` - number of days to keep data for default purposes.
+Default 21 days.
-`DEBUG=1`  - any nonempty value = True, empty or  absence of a variable - will be perceived as False.
+ - `DEBUG` - any nonempty value = True, empty or  absence of a variable - will be perceived as False.
-`BATCHSIZE` - batch size
+ - `DRYRUN` - can be enabled only over ENV variable with value 'false'. default value True (python) to prevent accidentaly removing data.

+Please after configuration, **disable DRYRUN** mode via set `DRYRUN='false'` value.

 runing: